-An application for extension of up to one week may be granted if, due to personal circumstances, students are unable to complete module/unit assessments by the submission date.
+An application for extension of up to one week may be granted if, due to personal circumstances, students are unable to complete unit assessments by the submission date.
 The Application for Extension form can be found on the College website.
-Following completion of the application, you must call the HE Team, Aireville Campus, on 01756 708051 to arrange an appointment to submit your application
+An extension request must be submitted 24 hours before the assessment deadline.
+Requests submitted after the deadline will not be considered.
+When completed the form should be emailed to HE@craven-college.ac.uk .
+Students may call the HE Team on 01756 243506 if they have any questions.

-Extensions will not be granted for practical assessments, group assessments, examinations or presentations.
+Extensions will not be granted for practical assessments, group assessments, exams or presentations.